 The OKR is structured as a broad objective, along with 3 to 5 measurable key results that describe achievable outcomes from your efforts.

-Let’s assume that leadership has suggested that risks to intellectual property are a priority.
+Let’s assume that leadership suggests that risks to intellectual property are a priority.
 They seek to influence (and reduce) the following risks to intellectual property in the company:

 - The probability of IP leaking from employee inboxes.